 Alternatively, you can check out the Southbank Crown Casino.
 In case you didn’t know this (I know I didn’t) – Australians love gambling!
 That’s why each city’s casino is always a big landmark and a pretty fun stop, if you gamble in moderation!

-Royal Botanical Gardens holds a place very close to my heart, as it is precisely where my brother and sister in law got married.
-Needless to say, this overwhelmingly beautiful place greatly contributed to the beauty of the wedding!
+Royal Botanic Gardens holds a place very close to my heart, as it is precisely where my brother and sister in law got married.

-Visiting the botanical gardens is one of my top things to do in Melbourne!
-When the hustle and bustle of the city becomes a little too intense, you can switch off by heading to this stunning and calming place.
+Visiting the botanic gardens is one of my top things to do in Melbourne!
 While you’re there, you can even see the Shrine Of Remembrance, a shrine commemorating World War I!

-If you want to visit the city and the Botanical Gardens with an organized tour, I recommend this one – in 4 hours, it takes you through the best places in the city and, of course, to the Botanical Gardens, where you’ll get to punt around the lake!
+If you want to visit the city and the Royal Botanic Gardens with an organized tour, I recommend this one that takes 4 hours.

-PRO TIP: During the summer, you can attend one of the movie nights organized at the Royal Botanical Gardens!
-Admission is AU$19 – and you can even bring your own snacks and have a great picnic!
+PRO TIP: During the summer, you can attend one of the movie nights organized at the Royal Botanic Gardens!
+Admission is AU$19 – and you can even bring your own snacks and have a great picnic at the gardens!

-NOTE: Another place to relax at is Fitzroy Gardens.
-Just a 20 min walk from the Botanical gardens, it’s a lovely place to chill, unwind and go for a stroll.
-Check out their free guided walking tour that departs from the visitor center every Saturday at 10am!
+NOTE: Another place to relax at is Fitzroy Gardens, just a 20 min walk from the Botanic gardens.
+Check out their free guided walking tour that departs from the visitor centre every Saturday at 10am!

 12. Enjoy the view from Eureka Skydeck